syncfusion-content/blazor-docs/blazor/toast/events.md

+---
+layout: post
+title: Events in Blazor Toast Component | Syncfusion
+description: Learn about Events in Blazor Toast component of Syncfusion, and more details.
+platform: Blazor
+control: Toast
+documentation: ug
+---

 # Events

 This section explains the list of events of the Toast component which will be triggered for appropriate Toast actions.